 Other attractions

 There is a lot more to Cape Town than the beauty of this city.
 It is rich in history and is South Africa’s oldest city.
 There are several museums in the city which are well worth a visit.
 The Bo-Kaap is a historic part of Cape Town.
 It was developed in the 1700s to house predominantly Muslim workers after slavery was abolished.
-This multicultural area, tucked safely into the fold of Signal Hill has cobblestoned, steep, and narrow streets and brightly painted Cape Dutch and Edwardian houses.
+This multicultural area, tucked safely into the fold of Signal Hill has cobble stoned, steep, and narrow streets and brightly painted Cape Dutch and Edwardian houses.

 Every year, the residents of Bo-Kaap, District 6, and other areas hold the Cape Town Minstrel Carnival or Tweede Nuwejaar which means the second New Year (previously called the ‘Coon Carnival’).
 Celebrations usually start on New Year’s Day.
-Over 10 000 costumed, banjo-picking musicians and dancers parade and march through the streets of Cape Town city.
+Over 10 000 costumed, banjo picking musicians and dancers parade and march through the streets of Cape Town city.
 Often compared to the Rio Carnival, it is a celebration of life and the New Year.
 The more garish the costume or loud the banjo tunes, the better.

 Safari near Cape Town